 These students were members of the Student Forum in 1935.
-They were the organization that chose speakers to be invited to campus to speak about the important issues of the time.
-A third of their names were found on Ray Chase’s lists of radical students, many with comments about their activism, their parents’ names and addresses, and their political attitudes.
-Their names were Lester Breslow, Sherman Dryer, Helen Grant, Robert Loevinger, Richard Scammon, Frderick Rarig, and Gertrude Lippincott.
+This organization chose the speakers to be invited to campus to speak about the important issues of the time.
+On-third of their names were found on Ray Chase’s lists of “radical students,” many with comments about their activism, their parents’ names and addresses, and their political attitudes.
+Those students were Lester Breslow, Sherman Dryer, Helen Grant, Robert Loevinger, Richard Scammon, Frderick Rarig, and Gertrude Lippincott.

 Chase’s annotated list of the 1935 Student Forum speakers noted that the group was dominated by “liberals,” which is why he kept track of them.

 Many of the male students were part of the Jacobins, the group most committed to student activism around ending required on-campus military drills.
-These students often challenged Dean Edward Nicholson’s power over student life and were in conflict with him.
+These students often challenged Dean Edward Nicholson’s power over student life and his policies.

 If you have information about the University of Minnesota in the 1930s that you would like to add, or reflections on other campus struggles, please contact us at email@example.com

 Copyright 2017.
 All rights reserved.

 Individual documents remain the property of their repositories — consult with those institutions about access and reuse.